-Lawyers in Shumaker, Loop & Kendrick, LLP’s Intellectual Practice group advise clients on the clearance, selection development, preparation, prosecution, registration, protection, enforcement, and transactions related to patents, trademarks, copyrights, trade secrets, and other proprietary rights.
+Lawyers in Shumaker, Loop & Kendrick, LLP’s Intellectual Property (IP) practice advise clients on the clearance, selection, development, preparation, prosecution, registration, protection, enforcement, and transactions related to patents, trademarks, copyrights, trade secrets, and other proprietary rights.
 Our comprehensive counsel includes representing clients facing a variety of IP disputes, administrative proceedings, arbitrations, and litigation in federal and state courts throughout the United States.
-And because IP is an invaluable global business asset, we have established a network of international IP counsel to assist in protecting our clients’ rights in other countries.
+We know that IP is an invaluable global business asset, which is why we have established a network of international IP counsel to assist in protecting our clients’ rights in other countries.

-In advising clients, we keep their broader business aims at the forefront, often working collaboratively with Shumaker lawyers in other disciplines.
+In advising clients, we keep their broader business aims at the forefront and often work collaboratively with Shumaker lawyers in other disciplines.
 This means our clients receive a single source of coordinated IP counsel and business law advice that allows them to optimize the market value of their IP assets.